Helping to expand and enhance the contributions Africans in the diaspora make to African development

 Read more about Dejuance…

 Specialities: Bookkeeping, Advanced Management Accounting, Corporate Financial Management, Financial Accounting, Financial Reporting, Business Analysis, Budget and Cash Flow Forecast.

-Experience: Part-Qualified Member of the Association of Chartered Certified Accountants and a qualified with the Association of Accounting Technicians with years of experience of preparing and producing financial and management accounts in a private and public sector.
+Experience: Part-Qualified Member of the Association of Chartered Certified Accountants and a qualified with the Association of Accounting Technicians with years of experience in preparing and producing financial and management accounts in the private and public sector.
 A proficient user of SAGE Line 50, XERO, QUICKBOOKS, SPSS Data Analysis Software, Bloomberg Terminal, and Ms Excel and Office.

 Education: MSc in Applied Accounting and Finance; BA (Hons) in Accounting and Finance

 Why AFFORD: We share the same aspirations and goals of a prosperous and sustainable economic independent Africa.
 I am passionate about Africa because: I believe Africa is the future of the world and has a lot to offer in terms of opportunities and I want to help it to be self-dependent.

 Eva has 15 years of experience in Planning, Monitoring, Evaluation, Learning (PMEL) and fundraising.
 Worked on projects delivered mainly in Nigeria, as well as in other African countries.
 She has designed, managed and evaluated multi-million pounds projects focusing on: job creation, peacebuilding, community empowerment, reintegration of ex-combatants, advocacy, good governance and service delivery, funded by DFID, EU and US CSO, World Bank, Comic Relief, Dutch Foreign Ministry, among others.

 As PMEL Manager for AFFORD, she developed an internal PMEL system embedded in all AFFORD’s projects and built the capacity of AFFORD staff and partners to implement it.